-Although I can learn some things fast, I’ve often felt frustrated that I can’t learn fundamental deeper things faster.
-I feel like there is some sort of shell around my brain preventing me from seeing and comprehending what I need to in order to make the desired change.
+Although I learn some things fast, I’ve noticed that I often feel that learning fundamental new things is slow and boggy, as if there were some sort of shell around my brain preventing me from seeing and comprehending enough.
 It’s like I have some kind of anti-learning helmet on.
 So I’ve tried to get to the bottom of this.
 Is it only me?
 A psycho-quirk of mine?
 Or is everyone like this?

-So I dug into neuroscience and learned that we are largely automated animals, almost entirely driven by our unconscious mind, which we have virtually no access to, and which dominates 95% of our brain function.
-Our conscious mind only accounts for a tiny fraction ( 1/1000) of our brain activity, and we even avoid using it because it is literally physically hard work, and to boot, it also doesn’t make us feel good.
-Not only that, we repeat 90% of our daily activity from one day to the next.
-I could go on citing our limitations and blind spots,..it’s both staggering, fascinating, and also comical.
+So I dug into neuroscience and learned that we are largely automated animals, almost entirely driven by our unconscious mind, which dominates 95% of our brain function and which we have virtually no access to, and little awareness of, .
+Our conscious mind only accounts for a tiny fraction ( 1/1000) of our brain activity, and we automatically avoid using our conscious brain because it is literally physically hard work, Our unconscious mind automatically steers us away from hard mental work and prefers directing us to things that make us feel better – e.g that boost chemicals like endorphins, serotonin, and dopamine.
+We are unaware of how automated we are.
+For instance, most people do not realize we repeat 90% of our daily activity from one day to the next.

 Not only are we driven by our unconscious impulses, we even have a brain component called the “interpreter” which gives us the illusion that we are in charge and consciously making decisions.
 Most of the time we are not.